sdss/clu/docs/sphinx/parser.rst

 JSON parser
 -----------

 Another available parser is `.JSONParser`, which assumes the command is a JSON string that can be deserialised into a dictionary.
-This is useful for actor to which we want to send complex arguments (for example a dictionary or a serialised object) which would be complicated using the Click parser.
+This is useful for actors to which we want to send complex arguments (for example a dictionary or a serialised object) which would be complicated using the Click parser.
 The downside is that the resulting parser is not user-friendly.
-Because of this, the JSON parser is best indicated for actors that will only be commanded programmatically and not over a command line interface.
-Because of this, the make for a good parser for devices that are controlled by a low-level actor.
+Because of this, the JSON parser is best indicated for actors that will only be addressed programmatically and not over a command line interface.
+As such, they make for a good parser for devices that are controlled by a low-level actor.

 There are no ready-to-use actors that implement the JSON parser, but it's trivial to create one from a base actor.
 For example, using `.AMQPBaseActor` ::